SparknightLLC/ComfyUI-LatentDetailer/README.md

 ## Notes

-This node is intentionally speed-oriented: by default, it adds **only one** extra UNet passes plus lightweight tensor ops.
+This node is intentionally speed-oriented: by default, it adds **only one** extra UNet pass plus lightweight tensor ops.

 It’s primarily tuned for SDXL photoreal workflows, but can be experimented with on other latent diffusion models.